-The first day (including grace periods, if applicable) on which timely payment is not made by you.
-The date on which the employer ceases to maintain any group health plan (including successor plans).
-The date the qualified beneficiary enrolls in Medicare benefits.
-Qualified Beneficiary means, with respect to a covered employee under a group health plan, any other individual who, on the day before the qualifying event for that employee, is a beneficiary under the plan: as the spouse of the covered employee; or as the dependent child of the covered employee.
-The first day on which a beneficiary is actually covered by any other group health plan.
+- The first day (including grace periods, if applicable) on which timely payment is not made by you. - The date on which the employer ceases to maintain any group health plan (including successor plans). - The date the qualified beneficiary enrolls in Medicare benefits.
+Qualified Beneficiary means, with respect to a covered employee under a group health plan, any other individual who, on the day before the qualifying event for that employee, is a beneficiary under the plan: - as the spouse of the covered employee; or - as the dependent child of the covered employee. - The first day on which a beneficiary is actually covered by any other group health plan.
 However, if the new group health plan contains an exclusion or limitation relating to any preexisting condition of the beneficiary, then coverage will end on the earlier of the satisfaction of the waiting period for preexisting conditions contained in the new group health plan, or the occurrence of any one of the other events stated in this chapter.

 If the new group health plan contains a preexisting condition exclusion, the preexisting condition exclusion period will be reduced by the qualified beneficiary's preceding aggregate periods of creditable coverage (if any).
 The creditable coverage is applicable to the qualified beneficiary as of the enrollment date in the new group health plan as long as there has been no interruption of coverage longer than 63 days.
-Creditable Coverage means any of the following: A group health plan.
-Health insurance coverage.
-Part A or B of Medicare.
-Medicaid.
-Chapter 55 of Title 10, United States Code.
-A medical care program of the Indian Health Service or of a tribal organization.
-A state health benefits risk pool.
-A health plan offered under Chapter 89 of Title 5, United States Code. • A health benefit plan under section 5(e) of the Peace Corps Act.
-You may request a certificate of creditable coverage by calling HMSA Customer Other Continuation Coverage Service.
+Creditable Coverage means any of the following:

+- A group health plan. - Health insurance coverage. - Part A or B of Medicare. - Medicaid. - Chapter 55 of Title 10, United States Code. - A medical care program of the Indian Health Service or of a tribal organization. - A state health benefits risk pool. - A health plan offered under Chapter 89 of Title 5, United States Code. - A public health plan as defined in government regulations. - A health benefit plan under section 5(e) of the Peace Corps Act.

+You may request a certificate of creditable coverage by calling HMSA Customer Service.
 Our phone number is listed on the back cover of this Guide.
-If you are not eligible for COBRA coverage, you may be eligible for one of HMSA's individual payment plans.
-Please call us for more information.
-Continued Coverage if Subscriber Dies Upon the death of a subscriber, the subscriber's spouse enrolled in the plan as an eligible dependent, may become a subscriber under an individual payment plan.
-In the event a subscriber's spouse becomes a subscriber under an individual payment plan, all dependent children of the deceased subscriber and the subscriber's spouse may continue to be enrolled as members under such individual payment plan.
-Continued Coverage if You have Medicare When you are no longer eligible for this coverage and are enrolled in Medicare Parts A and B, you may be eligible to enroll in another HMSA plan.
-If you would like more information, call us at the number listed on the back cover of this Guide.